MRRaduan/MRRaduan/README.md

 ## How I face the *work*

 I believe that the Person who I work for is bigger than my own work.
-The question you should be asking is, who do I work for?
+The question you should be asking is: who do I work for?

 ## Thinks I like